 CNSA also considered recommending that the current MRI methodology be changed to address some of the issues noted above; however, CNSA believes that the situation that it currently faces, while perhaps not unique to it, is rare.
 As such, a policy addition, rather than changes to the MRI methodology seems more appropriate and reasonable.
 Of note, CNSA is aware of the challenges associated with developing new methodologies, particularly the time needed to develop a workgroup, examine new approaches, and present those findings to the SHCC.
-Moreover, as noted previously, CNSA recognizes the particular hurdles with developing a methodology for mobile MRI scanners.
-CNSA believes that the proposed policy will provide the pathway needed by mobile MRI providers with highly utilized vendor-owned mobile MRIs to obtain their own mobile MRI with minimal impact in the majority of the state, where the MRI methodology and special need petition avenue may be working as intended.
+Further, while CNSA is appreciative of the SHCC and Healthcare Planning Section for forming a workgroup to evaluate the existing MRI need methodology in the SMFP and believes that such an effort is timely and important to ensure that the MRI methodology is supportive of the need to promote reasonable access to MRI services for all North Carolina residents, the MRI workgroup's recommendation does not include or address any new alternative pathway through which a provider can develop a mobile MRI scanner.
+Thus, a new workgroup would need to be formed in order to deliberate and make a recommendation to the SHCC regarding development of a methodology for mobile MRI scanners.
+As noted previously, CNSA recognizes the particular hurdles with developing a methodology for mobile MRI scanners.
+As such, CNSA believes that the proposed policy will provide the pathway needed by mobile MRI providers with highly utilized vendor-owned mobile MRIs to obtain their own mobile MRI with minimal impact in the majority of the state, where the MRI methodology and special need petition avenue may be working as intended.